GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/README.md

 ### Introduction

 Business intelligence (BI) in data warehousing involves using tools and techniques to analyze the massive amounts of data stored in a data warehouse to extract meaningful insights, identify trends, and support better business decision-making.
-In other words, we translate raw data into actionable information for strategic planning and operational efficiency.
-We can do that by running SQL queries, but we can also create dashboards using a visualization tool, such as Looker or Looker Studio, to achieve the same.
+In other words, we translate raw data into actionable information.
+We can get that information by running SQL queries, but we can also create visual dashboards using a visualization tool, such as Looker or Looker Studio, to achieve the same.

 ### Description

-We're going to create a new report in Looker Studio.
+We're going to create a new report in *Looker Studio*.
 Since we're keeping things simple and Looker Studio works better with an _OBT_ (one big table), we'll create that as a first step.

-Create in the `dwh` dataset the new table `obt_sales` by joining **all** of the dimension tables with the fact table **using Dataform**, and use the tag `obt`.
+Add a new file `obt_sales.sqlx` and configure it to create a new table `obt_sales` in the `dwh` dataset by joining **all** of the dimension tables with the fact table, and add the tag `obt`.
 Make sure to exclude all of the surrogate keys.

 Once the table is created, create a new Looker Studo report using the new table and configure the following charts: